domfarolino/os/04-IPC/README.md

 reflected outside this process.

 The fourth example is a basic demonstration of a Unix ordinary (anonymous) pipe.
 We use a pipe (basically a pair of file descriptors) to write data from a parent to a child process.
-Ordinary pipes only share data between multiple processes if they are somehow related (i.e., parent-child relationship).

 <!-- Todo: move some of this section to an "Ordinary Pipe" # section -->